KevinNg2/expense-tracker/README.md

-# Expense Tracker (React)
+# Expense Tracker

+## Description
-This is a React version of the [vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+This is a React projecting showcasing a Expense Tracker featurinng functional components with hooks and the context API.
+A fun and easy way to track and manage all your expenses and ways of income!

 ## Usage
 ```